 Cotton Exchange

-7 April 1906: The Cotton Exchange Building (center), designed by Eugene Heiner in the Victorian Renaissance Revival style was finished in 1885 as Houston’s commercial center for cotton trading.
+07 April 1906: 1.
+William L. Foley’s Dry Goods Store sold “dry goods, notions, millinery, ladies’ ready-to-wear goods, dressmaking, boots, shoes, furnishing goods, carpets.”
+William L. Foley (1855-1925), who immigrated from Ireland at age 14, was the president and his son, John Kennedy Foley (1879-1950) the secretary-treasurer.
+William’s nephews, Patrick C. Foley and James A. Foley, sons of his brother Thomas J. Foley, had opened their own store at 507 Main, largely financed by their uncle [See Preston - Foley Bros].
+They would gradually enlarge their operation, moving to larger quarters until their great store at 1101 Main was opened in 1947; 2.
+The low buildings between Foley’s Dry Goods and the cotton exchange, formerly a restaurant, were removed shortly after the postcard image was taken; 3.
+The Cotton Exchange Building (center), designed by Eugene Heiner in the Victorian Renaissance Revival style was completed in 1885 as Houston’s very busy commercial center for cotton trading.
 The basement housed a plush saloon, the first floor included the exclusive Houston Club, and the second and third floors housed the exchange rooms and galleries.
-In 1907 the ornate top was removed, another floor was added, and the entrance moved to the left with a metal and glass marquee.
-William L. Foley’s Dry Goods Store (left) sold “dry goods, notions, millinery, ladies’ ready-to-wear goods, dressmaking, boots, shoes, furnishing goods, carpets.”
-William L. Foley (1855-1925), who immigrated from Ireland at age 14, was the president and his son, John Kennedy Foley (1879-1950) the secretary-treasurer.
-William’s nephews, Patrick C. Foley and James A. Foley, sons of his brother Thomas J. Foley, had opened their own store at 507 Main, largely financed by their uncle.
-They would gradually enlarge their operation, moving to larger quarters until their great store at 1101 Main was opened in 1947.
-The low buildings between Foley’s Dry Goods and the cotton exchange, formerly a restaurant, were removed shortly after the postcard image was taken.
-To the right of the Cotton Exchange was Joseph F. Meyer’s business selling iron, steel, carriages, and agricultural implements.
-The two-story building with the tower across Milam Street was J. H. McEvey & Company’s well supplies.
+In 1907 the ornate top was removed, another floor was added, and the entrance moved to the left with a metal and glass marquee; 4.
+To the right of the Cotton Exchange was Joseph F. Meyer’s business selling iron, steel, carriages, and agricultural implements [Joseph F Meyer (1851-1935)]; 5.
+The two-story building with the tower across Milam Street was J. H. McEvey & Company’s well supplies [Joseph Henry Mc Evoy 1860-1929].

 |

-26 August 2015: The 8-story Hermann Building (left) was built in 1916 to house the Hermann Estate offices, renovated in 1998 as the Hermann Lofts rental apartments.
+26 August 2015: 1.
+The 8-story Hermann Building (left) was built in 1916 to house the Hermann Estate offices, renovated in 1998 as the Hermann Lofts rental apartments.
 George Henry Hermann (1843-1914) was the son of John Hermann, native of Davos, Switzerland, who fought in the Battle of Waterloo.
 John Hermann and his wife Fannie came to Houston in 1838 when it was a fledgling settlement on Buffalo Bayou.
 He was a baker and dairyman who bought real estate in early Houston.
 George Henry Hermann served the Confederate Army in the Civil War and was in the cattle and real estate business after the war.
 He invested in the Humble Oil fields and after an oil strike there became immensely wealthy.
-At his death he left most of his fortune to the public and his legacy includes land for the Houston Museum of Fine Arts, Hermann Park, and the Memorial Hermann Hospital.
-The Cotton Exchange (center) was left vacant in 1924 when the Cotton Exchange was moved to larger quarters at Prairie and Caroline; the original structure was restored in 1973.
+At his death he left most of his fortune to the public and his legacy includes land for the Houston Museum of Fine Arts, Hermann Park, and the Memorial Hermann Hospitall; 2.
+The Cotton Exchange (center) was left vacant in 1924 when the Cotton Exchange was moved to larger quarters at Prairie and Caroline; the original structure was underused and became somewhat derelict, but was restored in 1973; 3-4.
+Surface parking lots straddling Milam Street.

 |